 Did you know that Turkey is one of the oldest countries in terms of natural stone production?
-Its history as a producer goes back four thousand years, starting from Marmara Island.

 First factory on Marmara Island